mikesir87/blog.mikesir87.io/_posts/2016-07-19-using-docker-to-proxy-websockets-on-aws-elbs.md

 Since Nginx will be listening on ports 81 and 444, we need to configure the ELB to use Proxy Protocol on those two ports.
 There's no way to do that in the AWS CLI.
 So, here's the commands...

-<pre class="no-wrap"><code class="bash">aws elb create-load-balancer-policy --load-balancer-name ws-proxy-test --policy-name proxyProtocol-policy --policy-type-name ProxyProtocolPolicyType --policy-attributes AttributeName=ProxyProtocol,AttributeValue=true
+<pre class="no-wrap language-bash" data-title="bash"><code class="bash">aws elb create-load-balancer-policy --load-balancer-name ws-proxy-test --policy-name proxyProtocol-policy --policy-type-name ProxyProtocolPolicyType --policy-attributes AttributeName=ProxyProtocol,AttributeValue=true
 aws elb set-load-balancer-policies-for-backend-server --load-balancer-name ws-proxy-test --instance-port 81 --policy-names proxyProtocol-policy aws elb set-load-balancer-policies-for-backend-server --load-balancer-name ws-proxy-test --instance-port 444 --policy-names proxyProtocol-policy
 </code></pre>